jaeyk/jaeyk.github.io/index.md

 My work has been published or is forthcoming in leading journals across various fields.
 These include general science journals such as *Nature Human Behaviour* and *Nature Scientific Data*, political science journals such as *Perspectives on Politics*, *Political Research Quarterly*, *Studies in American Political Development*, *The ANNALS*, and *PS: Political Science and Politics*, and computational social science journals and proceedings such as *Journal of Online Trust and Safety*, *Information Systems Frontiers*, *Journal of Computational Social Science*, and *ICWSM*.
 In addition, my research has been featured in popular outlets like the *Washington Post's Monkey Cage* and *FiveThirtyEight*.

 I have two book projects.
 First, I am preparing a book version of [my award-winning dissertation](https://escholarship.org/content/qt3531f8fr/qt3531f8fr.pdf), tentatively titled "Demography Is Not Destiny: How Other Minorities Became Racial Groups."
-Second, my book on citizen-centered data science (in Korean), titled "Public Interest Data Science: Using Data to Reduce Discrimination and Expand Opportunities," will be published by Sejong Books in August/September 2023.
+Second, my book on citizen-centered data science (in Korean), titled "Public Interest Data Science: Harnessing Data for Good," will be published by Sejong Books in August/September 2023.

 ## Awards